rust-lang/book/src/ch03-02-data-types.md

 ## Data Types

 Every value in Rust is of a certain *type*, which tells Rust what kind of data is being given so it knows how to work with that data.
-In this section, we'll look at a number of types built into the language itself.
+In this section, we’ll look at a number of types built into the language itself.
 We split the types into two subsets: scalar and compound.